Barker404/lewisbarker.me/README.md

 # lewisbarker.me
-Personal website source
+Personal website source - currently inactive.

-www.lewisbarker.me

-Actual website purpose is undecided, but is being used for learning about hosting etc.
+Was used for learning about hosting etc.